joshualeejunyi/tp/docs/UserGuide.md

 ## Logging Workouts
 You are also able to log the amount of weight, sets and repetitions you have completed for an exercise on a given day, through the logging functionality.

 In order to log your exercises, must first have a workout plan assigned to the day that you are logging.
-However, you may log an exercise that was not originally in the workout plan to allow for flexibility of programs.
+However, you may log an exercise that was not originally in the workout plan to allow for flexibility of programs but you must create the exercise first.

 ### Adding an exercise log
 You may create a workout log using the `/log` flag in the program command.